All boys. All boarding. Grades 9-12.

 A trimester course open to 4th, 5th, and 6th formers.
 This course will take a very introductory dive into the Python programming language.
 Students will begin by learning the history and terminology of programming languages.
 Students will then be introduced to various data types, such as integers, floating point numbers, booleans, and characters.
 We will also explore basic control structures, such as conditional statements and loops, and basic algorithms.
 Students will also learn the language of logic, and should be able to outline their programs before writing them.
 Students will, in the first week, create their own development environment and write their first program.
 By the end of the semester, students will be able to write their own basic programs to solve a problem of their choosing, with an emphasis on efficiency of the program.
 The goal of this class is to introduce the students to the Python language, as well as the power that it has, to both prepare students for future classes and/or inspire students to study CS further and to be critical about its place in our society.

+Students interested in this course should speak with Mr. Keating.
 An advanced exploration of computer science topics beyond the fundamentals of Object-Oriented Programming.
-Eligible students will have completed Honors Java in good standing and have instructor approval.
+Eligible students will have completed Honors Java or Topics in Python in good standing and/or have approval.
 Course content to be driven by student interest and determined in coordination with the instructor.
+The course is modular, and can be taken for any number of trimesters, depending on the student's needs.
+These students are expected to primarily work independently, with guidance from Mr. Tucker and Mr. Keating.

 Our Faculty